-The wait is over: New types of WhatsApp Business messages are now available in Germany and other countries
+The wait is over: New types of WhatsApp Business messages are now available

 Starting mid of June, WhatsApp is expanding the types of WhatsApp Business messages that companies and brands can proactively send to those of their customers that opt-in to receive them.
 This will be rolled out in Germany and the following countries: Singapore, Malaysia, South Africa, United Arab Emirates, Russia, Saudi Arabia, Israel, United Kingdom, Netherlands, Spain, Italy, Nigeria, Egypt, Brazil, Colombia, Jamaica, and the USA.

 Businesses from the aforementioned countries can now proactively send additional information on WhatsApp such as back-in-stock updates, personalized recommendations or new products, and more, directly to their customers’ lock screens via the WhatsApp Business API.

 All you need to know